History of Chinese Australians: From miners to artisans: 1877 to 1901

 Mining remained one of the biggest industries for Chinese in Australia but it was becoming more of a risky endeavor as the alluvial fields petered out.
 Chinese in the country towns either established themselves in other industries there or moved to the cities.
 Many of those opened stores and became merchants and hawkers.
 In 1890, in NSW alone there were nearly 800 shops owned and run by the Chinese.
 Fishing and fish curing industries were operating in Melbourne and north and south of Sydney in the 1850s, 1860s and 1870s.
 This provided Chinese people throughout New South Wales and Victoria with valuable seafood.
 By the 1890s Chinese people in Australia were represented in a wide variety of occupations including scrub cutters, interpreters, cooks, tobacco farmers, launderers, market gardeners, cabinet-makers, storekeepers and drapers, though by this time the Chinese operated fishing industry seems to have disappeared.
 In this period Sydney and Melbourne's proportion of the Chinese residents of Australia had steadily increased.
 One prominent Chinese Australian at this time was gold seeker Wong Ah Sat and Mei Quong Tart who ran a popular tea house in the Queen Victoria Building in Sydney.
 In Melbourne Lowe Kong Meng and Louis Ah Mouy were two prominent merchants.

-During this period, furniture making became one of the largest industries for Chinese in Melbourne.
+During this period, furniture making became one of the largest industries for Chinese.
 At the height of this industry in Melbourne there were 175 firms, producing and selling Chinese made furniture.
 However, the Chinese success in this industry didn't last.
 Furniture makers of European descent petitioned the government, saying Chinese furniture makers were hurting their livelihoods.
 The government of Victoria but not New South Wales passed a Factories and Shops Act that targeted Chinese working in that industry.